If you are having a baby in Tucson, Colleen can help. Welcoming a baby brings joy, questions, and

 Yes, my services make a great baby shower gift and families are so appreciative to get something that they can really use for advice, education and support.
 This is especially great for those out of town family members or friends who can’t be physically here to help with the hands on support or don’t know much about taking care of moms, dads and babies.
 They can call, text or email me and purchase a gift certificate for hours or a particular package.

 How you choose to feed your baby is a personal choice.
 I have training and experience in helping with all kinds of feeding and will support you 100% in your decision.
-I will work with you on a plan that best meets your needs whether you will be staying at home and exclusively breastfeeding, returning to work and worrying about keeping up your supply, tandem nursing or supplementing with formula from time to time.
-There are lots of different ways to make it work for you, your baby and your family.
-My job is to help however you need.
+I will work with you on a plan that best meets your needs, whether you will be staying at home and exclusively breastfeeding, returning to work and worrying about keeping up your supply, introducing a bottle, tandem nursing with another child, or wanting/needing to supplement with formula from time to time.
+There are lots of different ways to make it work for you, your baby, and your family.
+My job is to help however you need without judgment or pressure.
+FED is best!

 This is a very common concern with parents.
-Being able to read your baby, see their contentment after feeds and monitoring wet and dirty diapers will help you feel confident that your baby is on the right track.
-I also have a scale that I can bring along to track the baby’s weight and will not hesitate to refer you to your Pediatrician, an IBCLC (International Board Certified Lactation Consultant) or support group for further assistance.
+Being able to read your baby, see their contentment after feeds, and monitor wet and dirty diapers will help you feel confident that your baby is on the right track.
+I also have a scale that I can bring to each visit to track the baby’s weight.
+I will not hesitate to refer you to your Pediatrician, an IBCLC (International Board Certified Lactation Consultant), or support group for further assistance.
+Feeding concerns are common, and support can help clarify what’s normal and what needs adjustment

 Babies cry a lot, it is their only source of communication.
 Many parents want to know how to help soothe and calm their babies.
 Again, there are many different methods of soothing, so we can go through them together to figure out which one(s) work best for your baby.
 Some of the time, just taking a deep breath and walking away from your baby will help both of you feel more calm and relaxed.
 Here are two articles and a video that my clients have liked over the years: http://purplecrying.info/ https://happiestbaby.com/five-simple-steps-to-calm-your-babys-fussies/ and http://qz.com/564290/watch-this-pediatricians-magic-method-to-soothe-a-crying-baby/

-The birth of your child can trigger all sorts of emotions from excitement and joy, fear and sadness to anxiety and/or depression.
-It is common for some mothers to experience “baby blues” (mood swings, crying, difficulty sleeping) after delivery and for a few weeks but if it lasts longer and seems more severe it may be postpartum depression (PPD).
+The birth of your child can trigger all sorts of emotions from excitement and joy, fear and sadness, to anxiety and/or depression.
+It is common for some mothers to experience “baby blues” (mood swings, crying, difficulty sleeping) after delivery and up to 2 weeks but if it lasts longer and seems more severe, it may be postpartum depression (PPD).
 Those who have suffered from depression in the past are more likely to suffer from postpartum depression after delivery.

-PPD is the most common complication of childbirth and it can affect anybody.
-According to the Centers for Disease Control, 11 to 20% of women who give birth each year have postpartum depression symptoms.
-I spend a lot of time assessing and making sure mom and dad are doing ok through out the pregnancy and postpartum period.
+PPD is the most common complication of childbirth, and it can affect anybody.
+According to the Centers for Disease Control, 1 in 4 women who give birth each year may experience postpartum depression symptoms.
+Your mental health is a priority to me.
+I spend a lot of time assessing, asking questions, and making sure mom and dad are doing ok throughout the pregnancy and postpartum period.
 PPD is not something to be ashamed of.
 It is a chemical imbalance and very treatable when help is sought.
-I am part of Tucson’s Postpartum Depression Coalition and work closely with the support group leaders at our local hospitals.
-Having a baby in Tucson has never been easier!
+I am certified in Perinatal Mental Health and am part of Tucson’s Perinatal Mental Health Coalition (https://www.tucsonpostpartum.com/) and work closely with therapists, counselors, psychologists, and psychiatrists who specialize in Perinatal Mental Health.

-The earlier you start child proofing your house the better.
-Doing a little bit at a time will help you feel less overwhelmed when your baby is rolling all over.
+The earlier you start child-proofing your house, the better.
+Doing a little bit at a time will help you feel less overwhelmed when your baby is on the move.
+My first suggestion is to get down on the floor on your stomach and look at everything your baby can see.
 I will go room to room with you and check out potential safety hazards.
-Then, I leave you with a list of things you need to take care of before your child is mobile.
-Baby’s grow up quickly and get into everything.
+Then, I leave you with a list of things you need to take care of before your child is really mobile.
+Babies grow up quickly and get into everything.
 Once they start moving, they never slow down.
-Get a head start and start child proofing your house now.
+Get a head start and start child-proofing your house

 Schedule a Consultation